 At least 77.0% of the instructors at Penn State have full-time hours, so they have ample time to give attention to their students.
 Given that 15.7% of Penn State's student body originates from outside the United States, you'll have lots of chances to learn from undergraduates from all over the globe.
 A virtual tour may be an easy way to explore Pennsylvania State University - Main Campus.

 It's difficult to beat Delaware Valley University if you wish to study Horticulture.
 Situated in Doylestown, Pennsylvania, DelVal provides a safe and sound, suburban environment for students.

 This school provides grad degree programs for students who wish to proceed after achieving a bachelor's degree.
-Each extra year of higher education causes students to take on more debt, so DelVal's strong 50.2% graduation rate is something to take note of.
+DelVal has been ranked one of the best for quality education outcomes delivered to veterans and military personnel.
 Want to know more details on Delaware Valley University's campus?
 Take a virtual tour.